 Mr. Cole's teaching responsibilities at Seymour include directing the Symphonic Band, Marching Band, Jazz Band, Boyd's Creek Elementary School Band, and administrating a High School and Elementary School Band Program.
-Mr. Cole's groups at Seymour have received superior ratings at ETSBOA's concert festival, placed at and won many marching band competitions, marched at the University of Tennessee with the Pride of the Southland Band, and and most importantly: made a positive difference in their community.
+Mr. Cole's groups at Seymour have received straight superior ratings at ETSBOA's concert festival in grades 3-6, placed at and won marching band competitions, marched at the University of Tennessee with the Pride of the Southland Band, and and most importantly: made a positive difference in their community.
 Mr. Cole remains committed to using instrumental music as a beautiful tool to shape young people into positive, productive, and honorable people.

 Assistant Director/Percussion Specialist